-The primary aim of financial inclusion-ensuring that every individual has access to quality, affordable financial services-has become an increasing priority worldwide.
-Thus, many governments in developing economies are promoting financial inclusion as a policy goal, especially for those who are overlooked by formal financial service providers.
+The primary aim of financial inclusion - ensuring that every individual has access to quality, affordable financial services - has become an increasing priority worldwide.
+Thus, many governments in developing economies are promoting financial inclusion as a policy goal.
 However, ensuring financial inclusion is an arduous task as addressing it requires a holistic approach encompassing effective approaches to provision of affordable credit services, awareness raising, financial education, saving mobilization, and research and development, among others.

-Though financial inclusion may have become a general phenomenon, its nature, form and challenges differ among countries and as such cannot be addressed by a "one size fit all" approach.
+While financial inclusion may have become a general phenomenon, its nature, form and challenges differ among countries and as such cannot be addressed by a single product or

+"one size fit all" approach.
 In Nepal's case, financial inclusion is not only a choice but also a necessity for economic growth.
+Hence, it is likely to continue to remain a leading priority on the government's agenda.
+It is key to Nepal's future because it empowers the poor, promotes small businesses and promotes inclusive growth.
+Still, for sustained and inclusive development to thrive, innovation is a must for ensuring that appropriate financial services and instruments are incorporated for the benefit of the poor and other disadvantaged groups.
-The need for job creation in the rural areas to protect from excessive urbanization, the nature of dispersed society in the villages, and the existing level of poverty in the remote areas call for the need for promoting financial inclusion.
-Though gradual progress is being made, critical challenges of low financial literacy, inadequate infrastructural facilities and lack of technology-based facilities, among others, has limited the achievement of significant expansion in the level of financial inclusion.
-By implementing appropriate policies relating to financial literacy, bank account usage, digital financial services, Financial

-Inclusion Roadmap, as well as according special role to MFIs, among others, the Government and NRB can make some inroads in enhancing financial inclusion.
+Though gradual progress is being made, critical challenges of low financial literacy, inadequate infrastructural facilities and lack of technology-based facilities, among others, have limited the achievement of significant expansion in the level of financial inclusion.
+By implementing appropriate policies relating to financial literacy, bank account usage, digital financial services, Financial Inclusion Roadmap, as well as according special role to MFIs, among others, the Government and NRB can make some inroads into enhancing financial inclusion.